code-dot-org/code-dot-org/code-studio/README.md

 Please follow our [style guide](../STYLEGUIDE.md).
 We've set up linting to help:

-* To install our precommit hook that will lint the files you've changed, run `rake install:hooks` from the repository root.
+* To ensure our precommit linting hook is set up, run `rake install:hooks` from the repository root.
 You should only have to do this once.
-We _highly_ recommend it!
 * To manually lint in the code-studio directory, run `npm run lint`

 ## Resources: